A Day in the Life of a Construction Manager

-Most work on the typical construction schedule, which means 9-to-5 hours aren't in the cards.
-Most are up and out on the job by dawn.
+Most work on the typical construction schedule, which means that a nine-to-five schedule isn't in the cards.
+Most construction managers are up and out on the job by dawn.
 Their days are split between meetings, planning, working with documents, and maintaining a presence on the job site.
-Construction managers must have both the analytic ability to keep their projects running smoothly and the ability to inspire workers.
+Construction managers must have the analytic ability to keep their projects running smoothly as well as the ability to inspire workers.

 The best construction managers have a number of common traits that keep them engaged with their work and passionate about their projects.
-In a study out of the University of Uyo, in Nigeria, construction managers were found to have better job performance if they had the following traits in addition to leadership ability:
+In a study performed through the University of Uyo in Nigeria, construction managers were found to have better job performance if they had the following traits in addition to leadership ability:

 - Communication skills: This is ranked as most important for project managers, even above hard skills, because poor communicators were unable to define objectives clearly to their subordinates.